Skip to content

 • Basic knowledge of deep learning (backpropagation, convolutional neural networks, auto-encoders etc.)

 • Coding in PyTorch.
-The first day we provide some exercises in PyTorch to get everyone's skills up-to-date as fast as possible.
+On the first day, we provide some exercises in PyTorch to get everyone's skills up-to-date as fast as possible.

 πŸ’» Course setup